Shapes of gravity: Tensor non-Gaussianity and massive spin-2 fields: Cubic wavefunction coefficients

 \section{Cubic wavefunction coefficients}

 We now have all of the elements required to compute three-point correlation functions involving arbitrary admixtures of massless and massive fields.
 Through the use of the bulk-to-boundary propagators listed in Section~\ref{sec:BulkBoundaryPropagators} and the on-shell cubic vertices enumerated in Section~\ref{sec:CubicVertices}, we can, in principle, compute three-point correlation functions in full generality.
-However, we will we make a number of simplifications in our concrete calculations: \begin{itemize} \item We only consider cases involving massless and partially-massless fields. \item We work in $d=3$. \item We only consider helicity-2 polarizations for the fields (equivalently, we restrict to transverse, traceless boundary data for all fields). \end{itemize} The first two restrictions are chosen for technical convenience in order to obtain closed form solutions.
+However, we will we make a number of simplifications in our concrete calculations: \begin{itemize} \item We only consider cases involving massless and partially massless fields.\footnote{It is possible to move perturbatively away from the PM point, and consider $m^2 = 2H^2+\alpha$.
+In this case, closed form expressions for correlation functions can be computed perturbatively in the parameter $\alpha$, but there is not any qualitative difference with the PM case, so we focus on that here.} \item We work in $d=3$. \item We only consider helicity-2 polarizations for the fields (equivalently, we restrict to transverse, traceless boundary data for all fields). \end{itemize} The first two restrictions are chosen for technical convenience in order to obtain closed form solutions.
 In general dimensions, or for general graviton masses, the $\tau$ integrals involved in computing the wavefunctional do not evaluate to closed-form expressions, but there is no in-principle obstruction to evaluating them numerically for any given case.
-Additionally, partially-massless spin-2 fields are the lightest unitary massive spin-2 representations; we therefore may expect them to be of the most phenomenological interest.
+Additionally, partially massless spin-2 fields are the lightest unitary massive spin-2 representations; we therefore may expect them to be of the most phenomenological interest.
 The final restriction arises as our primary interest is to understand how the presence of additional fields can modify the correlation functions of the massless graviton, this can be relaxed straightforwardly.
 Since the massless graviton only carries helicity-2 modes, only the helicity-2 modes of other particles can affect the graviton bispectrum.